BG3-Community-Library-Team/bg3-community/test/temporary-se-docs.md

 # Suggestions for improving SE API documentation

-This temporary page has been created for collaboration on WIP docs before opening PRs on GitHub.
+This temporary page may be used for collaboration on WIP docs before opening PRs on GitHub.

 ## Missing modules